perusio/drupal-with-nginx/README.md

 ## Security Features

+   1. No direct access to PHP scripts.
+All PHP scripts, including `index.php` are acessed only internally.

-   1. The use of a `default` configuration file to block all illegal `Host` HTTP header requests.
+   2. The use of a `default` configuration file to block all illegal `Host` HTTP header requests.

-   2. Access control using
+   3. Access control using
       [HTTP Basic Auth](http://wiki.nginx.org/NginxHttpAuthBasicModule)
       for `install.php` and other Drupal sensitive files.
 The configuration expects a password file named `.htpasswd-users` in